mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

 - **Description**: Retrieves a list of all books in the system.
 - **Requires**: No parameters or body required.
 - **Response**:
-    - 200 OK: A JSON array of users
+    - 200 OK: Returns a JSON array of books.
+    - 500 Internal Server Error: If there is a server-side issue fetching the books.

 ### Add Book (POST)